PreK - 8th Grade

 Third Grade Social Studies

 The third grade social studies curriculum contains numerous lessons, as well as worksheets and quizzes, organized into different chapters.
 Members use the social studies curriculum as a third grade social studies tutorial, for extra practice, or to supplement their homeschooling approach.
+Although the materials are extensive, social studies is included as an added bonus.
+It does not correlate to all state standards and is not animated.

 - Vikings - Teaches the characteristics, culture, and influences of the Viking people.
 Lessons include activities on occupations, culture, shipbuilding, and Viking personalities.